State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 TIP: Read about the differences between mechanical and hydraulic disc brakes.

 Many gravel bikes in this price range come with hydraulic brakes.
-Mechanical ones are fine too, but prefer the hydraulic ones if you can.
+Mechanical ones are also fine, but prefer the hydraulic ones if you can.

 Accessories and Mounting Options